Overview

 - How long does Face ID repair take at iTech Repairs?

 - Face ID assessment and repair time depends on the cause.
-Many issues are diagnosed and resolved on the same day — walk in any time for a free assessment.
+Software-related issues are assessed on the spot.
+Hardware repairs involving the sensor assembly or flex cable are typically completed on the same day — walk in any time for a free assessment.

 - How much does Face ID repair cost in Melbourne?